HoustonRuby/rails_girls/contributing.md

 ## To contribute,

 if you are a coach, we'd like to add you to the Team and collaborators of this repo!
-Please email Amanda you haven't been invited to the repo and would like to contribute =).
+Please email Amanda if you haven't been invited to the repo and would like to contribute =).

 * Clone & branch.
   * Fork if not yet a member.